 The Serratus Anterior is the lower chest muscle, and it is found at the side of the chest wall.
 Generally, you need to lift weights overhead to notice the serratus anterior in action.

-For an effective chest workout, it is essential to activate each specific muscle group for your desired results.
+For an effective chest workout, it is essential to activate each specific muscle group before beginning heavier exercises.

 Targeted Muscle Group: Serratus Anterior or Lower Chest